SAMURAI CULTURAL CENTRE

 WHO WERE THE SAMURAI

-The samurai or bushi - were the warriors of pre-modern Japan.
+The Samurai or Bushi - were the Warrior Knights of Pre-modern Japan.

 They later made up the ruling military class - Samurai employed a range of weapons such as bows and arrows, pole-arms such as spears and naginata eventually firearms - matchlock guns arrived in 1543, but their main weapon and symbol was the sword.

 These clans controlled much of Japan.
 The Minamoto and Taira clans also fought wars against